hoonc95/Data_Analytics_Portfolio/README.md

 Hello my name is HOON CHOI.
 I have created this repository to serve as my hub to showcase expertise, recount certain challenges, and - overall - monitor progression.
 Explore this repo for various insights, projects, and evolution on my Data Analytics and Data Science journey.
+Projects are added to the list in order of recency, with current projects on top.

 ## OBJECTIVE
 Data Analyst with expertise in data visualization and relational databases, using _Python_, _SQL_, and _Tableau_ - among other business intelligence tools.
 Proven ability to drive business outcomes through insightful data, demonstrated by increased customer engagement and cost reduction.
 Skilled in creating impactful marketing strategies and content, contributing to business development.
 Certified in Data Analytics and Business Intelligence with a BBA in Business Administration, seeking to leverage analytical skills to support data-driven decision-making and growth in a dynamic organization.

 ## TABLE of CONTENTS
 ### [Python Projects](https://github.com/hoonc95/Data_Analytics_Portfolio/blob/main/README.md#python-projects-1)
   - [_ShowMyIP_](https://github.com/hoonc95/Data_Analytics_Portfolio/blob/main/README.md#showmyip)